CCharli/CCharli/README.md

 - 👋 Hi, I’m @CCharli!

-- 👀 I’m interested in Web Dev, Software Engineering, and Digital Art.
+- 👀 I’m interested in Web Dev, Psychology, and Digital Art.

-- 🌱 I’m currently learning JavaScript, CSS, and Python as I complete my Bachelors of Science in Biology.
+- 🌱 I’m currently learning JavaScript, CSS, and HTML.

 - 💞️ I’m looking to collaborate on any project.